 Includes the cost of transportation (for state employees and appointed members of state boards, commissions, and councils) on public conveyances, such as airplanes, railroads, buses, and taxicabs.
 It also includes meals, lodging, per diem, and mileage allowances when privately owned vehicles are used for transportation or charges paid to the State Motor Pool.
 This category also includes non-employee travel not associated with the 621XX–Other services expense account category.

-The cost of operating state-owned vehicles or the repair and maintenance of transportation vehicles are not included in this category (see expense account category 627XX–Repair & maintenance).
+The cost of operating state-owned vehicles or the repair and maintenance of transportation vehicles is not included in this category (see expense account category 627XX–Repair & maintenance).
 It does not include vehicle and related expenses involved in routine patrol activities.

-In order to comply with MCA 15-65-131, all in-state travel paid by the State, including reimbursements to contractors, should be coded to an In-State Lodging account (62408, 62428, 62438, and 62497).
+To comply with MCA 15-65-131, all in-state travel paid by the State, including reimbursements to contractors, should be coded to an In-State Lodging account (62408, 62428, 62438, and 62497).
 This will identify the expenditures as eligible for partial tax reimbursement, to be distributed by the Department of Revenue.
-State agencies are required to pay all taxes associated with lodging regardless of the source of an agency's funding.
+State agencies are required to pay all taxes associated with lodging, regardless of the source of an agency's funding.
 If lodging expenses are paid, and tax has not been assessed, such expenditures should be coded to an account other than an In-State Lodging account .

 E. Rent (62500–62599)